Reasons not to tap your home equity

 The housing market and home values are unpredictable

 If you’ve followed the residential real estate scene closely in 2023, you’ll know that sales and asking prices fluctuated in different parts of the country.
-In 2024 so far, home price gains have hit an all-time high, making home affordability — and availability — worse than ever.
+IThroughout 2024, home price gains continued to hit all-time highs, making home affordability — and availability — worse than ever.

 Being in such a state of negative equity is rare, but it can happen, if there’s a sharp prolonged drop in local real estate prices, and you’re carrying a substantial amount of debt.